Whirlpool® Washer and Dryer in a large laundry room

-How to get body odor out of clothes
+How to get body odor and sweat smell out of clothes

-Body odor is no fun, especially on your clothes.
-To help remove body odor from clothes, wash them as soon as you can, turn them inside out and pretreat with baking soda or vinegar.
+Generally, to help remove body odor from clothes, turn them inside out, pretreat with baking soda or vinegar, rinse them and wash them as soon as possible.
 Use warm water for cottons and odor-fighting detergent.
 Dry clothes fully to help prevent odors from lingering.
+Always rinse clothing of any vinegar before putting items in the washing machine.

-Body odor, sweat smells and armpit odor can cling to clothing, especially workout wear and synthetic fabrics.
-Learn techniques that may help you eliminate odor from your laundry and find out tips for what to do when the smell sticks around—even after washing.
+Body odor, sweat smells and armpit odor can cling to clothing, especially workout wear, leggings and synthetic fabrics.
+Keep reading to learn techniques that may help you eliminate odor from your laundry and find out tips for what to do when the smell sticks around—even after washing.

 What causes clothes to smell?

-Synthetic fabrics, like those found in athletic wear, can easily trap stinky sweat—in fact, that is what they are often designed to do—which makes them likely to hold onto odor, sometimes even after washing.
+Synthetic fabrics like polyester, often found in athletic wear, can easily trap stinky sweat.
+In fact, that is what they are often designed to do, which makes them likely to hold onto odor, sometimes even after washing.
+Natural fibers like cotton are breathable and release odors more easily, but they can still absorb moisture that leads to smells.

 How to wash clothes with a body odor smell

-To try to rid body odor from clothing, act quickly, use the right supplies and choose appropriate laundry settings.
+To take on more stubborn body odors in clothing, act quickly, use the right supplies, pretreat clothing and choose appropriate laundry settings.
 The steps below outline how to help remove smells from clothing while protecting your garments.
-But whatever treatment method you choose, be sure to check your care tags first and test the treatment on a small, inconspicuous area of the garment first to make sure the fabric can handle it.
+Whichever treatment method you choose, be sure to check your care tags first and test the treatment on a small, inconspicuous area of the garment first to make sure the fabric can handle it.

 Supplies